Roman Microlensing Data Challenge 2026 (RMDC26)

 Microlensing Resources and References

-- AAS 247 RMDC26 workshop content specifically related to this Data Challenge (not yet released).
+- AAS 247 RMDC2026 workshop content specifically related to this Data Challenge.

 - RGES-PIT resources page for other helpful resources and RGES-PIT/Roman-specific information.